A powerful, easily deployable network traffic analysis tool suite for network security monitoring

 ) and the value/target set to the value of $HTTPS_HOSTNAME

 .
 Wait five to ten minutes for DNS to propogate.
-If you also configured allowing incoming TCP connections from remote sensors above, create CNAME
+If you also configured allowing incoming TCP connections from remote sensors, create CNAME

 records for $LOGSTASH_HOSTNAME